Angeloyo/nasa_exoplanets/readme.md

 - 🔍 Basic neural net with 2 layers

-XGBoost achieved the best performance with 80% accuracy on validation data.
+XGBoost achieved the best performance with 81.4% accuracy.

 ## 🔧 Installation & Execution